Ceelog/phpdoc-en/src/ref/strings.md

 **Warning**

 The locale information is maintained per process, not per thread.
-If you are running PHP on a multithreaded server API like IIS, HHVM or Apache on Windows, you may experience sudden changes in locale settings while a script is running, though the script itself never called <span class="function">setlocale</span>.
+If you are running PHP on a multithreaded server API , you may experience sudden changes in locale settings while a script is running, though the script itself never called <span class="function">setlocale</span>.
 This happens due to other scripts running in different threads of the same process at the same time, changing the process-wide locale using <span class="function">setlocale</span>.
+On Windows, locale information is maintained per thread as of PHP 5.6.20 and PHP 7.0.5, respectively.

 ### Parameters